top of page

 Free of daily conflict and confrontation with negativity.

-So, if you’re dealing with demons or cruel inner voices, whether they be a symptom of ADD, depression, anxiety, trauma, or a mix of any and all the above, or one of the many hundreds of other things it could be.
-You’re not alone.
+So, if you’re dealing with demons or cruel inner voices, whether they be a symptom of ADHD, depression, anxiety, trauma, or a mix of any and all the above, or one of the many hundreds of other things it could be, you’re not alone.
 You don’t have to ‘just keep swimming’.
 Keep exploring options, and causes, and treatments, and medications, and remedies.
 Because I promise you, without a doubt, I never believed there would ever be reprieve for me.
 I never thought I would feel as free as I do now.
 But I’ve found it.
 And though the road to it was long, arduous, exhausting, and often felt like it would kill me, it was all worth it.

 xo